kuzzleio/kuzzle-how-to/kuzzle-esp32/01-rgb-led/rgb-led.md

 ## Dependencies

-To allow your application to communicate with Kuzzle Backend, you will need 2 components.
+To allow your application to communicate with *Kuzzle Backend*, you will need 2 components.

 **esp-mqtt**: MQTT communication layer library for ESP32: <https://github.com/espressif/esp-mqtt>